Aam-Digital/ndb-core/doc/wiki/How_To.md

 3. Click on the button "Delete" in the top right corner and confirm that you want to delete the child by selection yes on the popup.

+##Schools
+To enter the Schools section click on the button in the navigation.
+You will be navigated to the School List Screen.
+###... create a school?
+1. On the School List Screen click on the button with the plus (and the text "Add New") at the upper right side.
+  This will open an empty school view

+2. Fill in the needed attributes for the new school.
+After this click "Save" in the top right corner.
+You can see that saving was successful when the school's name is the headline.

+### ... edit a school?
+1. On the School List Screen search for the school you want to edit and click on the corresponding entry in the list.

+2. Click on the button "Edit" in the top right corner

+3. Now edit the attributes you want to and press "Save" in the top right corner to save your changes If you want to discard your changes click "Cancel".

+### ... delete a school?
+1. On the Children List Screen search for the school you want to delete and click on the corresponding entry in the list.

+2. Click on the button "Edit" in the top right corner

+3. Click on the button "Delete" in the top right corner and confirm that you want to delete the school by selection yes on the popup.

+##Notes
+To enter the Notes section click on the button in the navigation.
+You will be navigated to the Notes List Screen.
+###... create a note?
+1. On the Note List Screen click on the button with the plus (and the text "Add New") at the upper right side.
+  This will open an pop up.

+2. Fill in the needed attributes for the new note.
+After this click "Save" in the low left corner.
+You can see that saving was successful when you leave the section and reenter it.

+###... edit a note?
+You can not edit a note.

+### ... delete a school?
+You can not delete a note.

+##Attendance Register
+To enter the Attendance Register section click on the button in the navigation.
+You will be navigated to the Notes List Screen.

+### Add daily attendance